sechiller/Pewlett-Hackard-Analysis/README.md

 ## Overview of Pewlett-Hackard Analysis

 ### Purpose
+Overview of the analysis: Explain the purpose of this analysis.
   For this project, the school board has notified Maria and her supervisor that the reading and math grades for Thomas High School(THS) are suspect and may have been altered.
 The goal of this analysis is to update the data analysis already completed so that the values associated with 9th grade reading and math scores are updated with NaNs.
 This will prevent the tampered scores from skewing the results.

-## School District Analysis Results
+## Pewlett-Hackard Analysis Results
+Results: Provide a bulleted list with four major points from the two analysis deliverables.
+Use images as support where needed.
 * Total Students did not change.
 When calculating the % passed scores for math and reading, we did use a modified count that did not include the 461 9th grade students from THS.
 * Total budget and total number of schools did not change.
 * Average math score decreased from 81.87784 to 81.85579.